LaurEars/snowflake-summit-2025/sessions/IN202-ai-powered-drone-intelligence.md

 ## Key Points

 - Telco edge to data (20 ms)
-- "Cannot use the term 'one minute' and 'realtime' at the same time in telco"
+- "Cannot use the term 'one minute' and 'real-time' at the same time in telco"
 - How to get insights out of the drone data
-- Combine with other mapping data sources (roads, vegetation index, etc)
+- Combine with other mapping data sources (roads, vegetation index, etc.)